stevemosethegoat/stevemosethegoat/README.md

-## Hi there 👋
-# Hello, I'm Steve Mose 👋

-### 📊 Data Engineer | 🧮 Mathematician | 📈 Data Enthusiast

-I am a detail-oriented and analytical Data Engineer with a strong academic foundation in **Mathematics** from **Maseno University**.
-My passion lies in building robust, scalable, and efficient data infrastructure that transforms raw data into actionable insights and powers data-driven decision-making.
+data infrastructure that transforms raw data into actionable insights and powers data-driven decision-making.

 I thrive in environments where I can apply my problem-solving skills to complex data challenges, from designing ETL/ELT pipelines to optimizing data warehouses.